Pinafore/qb/README.md

 several python packages you'll need.
 (You may need admin access.)
 This will also download some nltk data.

-3. Download the Illinois Wikifier code.
+3. Download the Illinois Wikifier code (VERSION 2).
 Place the data directory in data/wikifier/data and put the wikifier-3.0-jar-with-dependencies.jar in the lib directory.